 This course provides a basic foundation for further study in marketing.
 Students study economic functions at work in the marketplace, marketing functions including purchasing, pricing, and distribution functions.
 This course is based on the business and marketing core that includes communication skills, economics, financial analysis, and promotion.
 Furthermore, this course will take a great deal of focus on the art of vlogging and how is use in the modern marketing platform.
 Students will have to work in groups to produce vlog to promote a product or service.

-This course is a hands-on dive into Website Design.
-It's created to introduce the students to design in a practical and useful way and provide essential knowledge in the sphere of website creation.
-Students learn about the major principles of graphic design, user experience, front-end development, marketing and communication design, and responsive design, and apply them through the creation of their own websites.
+This course is a hands-on dive into Website Design and computer coding.
+It's created to introduce the students to design in a practical and useful way and provide essential knowledge in the sphere of website creation and basic coding skills.
+Students learn about the major principles of graphic design, user experience, front-end development, marketing and communication design, and responsive design, and apply them through the creation of their own websites or coding projects.
 Additional topics that are going to be covered are typography, static and dynamic websites, color theory, web accessibility, and search engine optimization.
 At the end of the course, the students present their finished projects.

 The purpose of this course is to develop and synthesize advanced elements of theater arts into final production using various media, techniques, and processes.
 Some of the main concepts that will be learned include without limitation; acting and characterization, improvisation, theater terminology, movement, vocal production, auditioning and casting.
 Upon completion, you will be able to: demonstrate the use of advanced acting techniques, improvisation, and character analysis to reflect internal and external qualities of a character, as well as the period, style, and culture of the production.
 Developing and understanding the cultural and historical influences on dramatic forms, using vocal, classical, and contemporary techniques to portray the physical, emotional, and social dimensions of characters from various genres and media.
 Understand how actors, directors, and designers create and refine dialogue and stage directions that convey the playwright’s intent, and so much more.